Gokkul-krishnaa/Metasploitable2-Wazuh-Security-Assessment/README.md

 ## Evidence

-The `Attack-Evidence` folder contains the screenshots and text files collected during the testing.
+The `Metasploitable2-Wazuh-Project` folder contains the screenshots and text files collected during the testing.

 Each attack has its own folder so that the evidence can be easily checked.